 Please note that the following positions are deemed a conflict of interest to the work as a coroner; and therefore, individuals holding such positions should not apply:

-- mayor, city counselor, Justice of the Peace or any other position in public office;
+- mayor, city counsellor, Justice of the Peace or any other position in public office;

 - member of a police board;